Nate Lowe Preview, Player Props: Rangers vs. Athletics

-The Texas Rangers, including Nate Lowe (.205 batting average in his past 10 games), battle starting pitcher Paul Blackburn and the Oakland Athletics at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Nate Lowe (.250 slugging percentage in past 10 games, including no homers), take on starting pitcher Sean Newcomb and the Oakland Athletics at Globe Life Field, Saturday at 7:05 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Astros.
+In his previous game he had a one-hit performance (1-for-3) against the Athletics.

 Nate Lowe Game Info & Props vs. the Athletics